Codecademy/docs/content/general/concepts/julia/terms/variables/variables.md

 ---
 Title: 'Variables'
-Description: Stores data that can be manipulated and referenced throughout the code.'
+Description: 'Stores data that can be manipulated and referenced throughout the code.'
 Subjects:
   - 'Computer Science'
   - 'Data Visualization'